 Example: If you are stationed in Germany but live in Houston when you are not deployed, you would still be a Texas resident and your county would be Harris.
-In contrast, if you were stationed in Texas, but were transferred to North Carolina and moved with the intention of living in North Carolina and being a North Carolina resident, you would now be a resident of North Carolina.
+In contrast, if you were stationed in Texas, but were transferred to North Carolina and moved with the intention of living in North Carolina and being a North Carolina resident, you would then be a resident of North Carolina.

 A: If you are not a resident of Texas, but would like to know your options, please click the link below to learn more.

-Q: What if I am not a Texas resident but I am having trouble with visitation and have a Texas Custody order?
+Q: What if I am not a Texas resident but I am having trouble with visitation and have a Texas custody order?

-A: If you are not a resident of Texas but have a Texas Custody Order and are having issues with visitation there is a service that may be able to provide brief legal assistance.
+A: If you are not a resident of Texas but have a Texas custody order and are having issues with visitation, there is a service that may be able to provide brief legal assistance.